rickpowell1311/onwrd/README.md

 # Short term roadmap

 - Support for more DB providers
+- Support for DB provider specific migrations
+- Support for retry mechanisms
+- Support inbox pattern (change current implementation to be agnostic of outboxing)
+- Add examples
 - Support for integrating with logging providers (prioritising Serilog)
 - Support for batched message onward processing
-- Support for retry mechanisms
 - Support for generic `IOnwardProcessor<T>` for filtered processing of message types